yhsong12345/SphereFace-A-Softmax/README.md

 ## Result (Plot)

-Plots are in the plot folder
+Plots are in the output folder